cchitsiang/awesome-stars/topics.md

 ## self-hosted

 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, Pi 5, any Ubuntu/Debian system, or a VPS.
 - [Multiwoven/multiwoven](https://github.com/Multiwoven/multiwoven) - 🔥 Open Source Reverse ETL and Customer Data Platform (CDP).
-An open-source alternative to tools like Hightouch, Census, and RudderStack.
+An open-source alternative to Hightouch, Census, and RudderStack.
 - [usememos/memos](https://github.com/usememos/memos) - An open source, lightweight note-taking service.
 Easily capture and share your great thoughts.
 - [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
 Multiple engine support (llama.cpp, TensorRT-LLM)
 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager